 - Quite a few popular retailers are supported

-- Giving the app access to your email (even though Paribus seems secure, there’s always risk in doing this)
+- Giving access to your email (even though Capital One Shopping seems secure, there’s always risk in doing this)

 - Some of the lesser-known, smaller online retailers are not supported

-- App not available on Google Play (only Apple store)
+- Capital One Shopping is not available on Google Play (only Apple store)

 This is not an action most people are eager to do regularly as it probably won’t result in earning thousands of dollars back each year.

-Also, weigh the fact that Paribus doesn’t monitor online purchases for more than 30 stores so while there may be one or two popular online retailers you shop with, others may not be eligible and may not even have a price adjustment policy.
+Also, weigh the fact that Capital One Shopping doesn’t monitor online purchases for more than 30 stores so while there may be one or two popular online retailers you shop with, others may not be eligible and may not even have a price adjustment policy.

-However, Paribus will save you some time and possibly help you earn more money back without having to pay a fee or do anything extra on your end so that’s a double win.
+However, Capital One Shopping Price Protection will save you some time and possibly help you earn more money back without having to pay a fee or do anything extra on your end so that’s a double win.

-Overall, using Paribus can easily allow you to wind up with more money than you had before you made your online purchases.
+Overall, using Capital One Shopping can easily allow you to wind up with more money than you had before you made your online purchases.

 How do you save money on your online shopping?
 Do you ever go back to compare prices to make sure you haven’t overpaid for an item?
 Do you like the idea of making money on your online shopping purchases while you sleep?